+Data source: for example COMPUSTAT or Annual reports

 Johnson and Johnson (JNJ): Johnson & Johnson, together with its subsidiaries, researches and develops, manufactures, and sells various products in the health care field worldwide.
 It operates through three segments: Consumer, Pharmaceutical, and Medical Devices.
 Johnson & Johnson has various brands.
 Few of the brands are : Johnson’s, Listerine, Aveeno, Clean & Clear, Dabao, Le Petite Marseillas, Neutrogena, RoC, OGX, Tylenol, Sudafed, Zyrtec, and other brands.
 Johnson & Johnson was founded in 1885 and is based in New Brunswick, New Jersey.
 JNJ = SIC Code 2834 – Pharmaceutical Preparations